Use Case 1

 Testing Inverter Failure Handling

-How can you evaluate the inverter´s fault response in case of different failure situations?
+How can you evaluate the inverter´s failure response in case of different failure situations?

-In general, the testing of inverter fault reactions on a rotating testbed with a real e-motor is either very limited or dangerous, possibly leading to the destruction of the inverter and electric motor.
+In general, the testing of inverter failure reactions on a rotating testbed with a real e-motor is either very limited or dangerous, possibly leading to the destruction of the inverter and electric motor.